 Our Low Maintenance Fall Vegetable Garden

 Our fall vegetable garden is full of lettuces, greens, and brassicas (broccoli, cabbage, etc.), since that’s what our family loves to eat.
 We also still have some holdovers from the summer garden like eggplant (usually until November), onions, bell peppers, and jalapeno peppers.
 The marigolds we planted in the spring that grew mammoth-size are also still going strong.
 Those two little marigold plants have taken over four squares in the raised bed, and half of the walkway.
 (And I’ve even cut some back.)
+And the marigolds are still working hard at keeping some garden pests away!

 Here’s our bed of Brussels sprouts and Chinese cabbage.
 (Our other marigold and eggplants are in the background along with what’s left of the onions.)
 Last year was the first year we’d tried brussels sprouts; they were easy to take care of and harvesting was a snap!

-Our complete plans are below, and since we use the square-foot method of gardening, I still have a few spots I could fill, perhaps with broccoli (though I do have a love/hate relationship with the worms I have to pick off those broccoli leaves!) or arugula.
-Update: Since using some natural methods of Getting Rid of Cabbage Worms, my problems with cabbage moths and worms are virtually non-existent!)
+Our complete vegetable garden plans are below, and since we use the square-foot method of gardening, I still have a few spots I could fill, perhaps with broccoli (though I do have a love/hate relationship with the cabbage worms I have to pick off those broccoli leaves!) or arugula.
+Update: Since using some natural methods of Getting Rid of Cabbage Worms, my problems with cabbage moths and worms are virtually non-existent!
 The peppery bite of arugula is one of my favorites for salads.